ltruong0/ltruong0.github.io/index.md

 ---
 layout: default
 title: Home
+nav_order: 1
 ---

 # Welcome

-This is the homepage for my personal GitHub Pages site using the Slate theme.
+This is the homepage of my personal knowledge base using the **Just the Docs** theme.